josegonzalez/python-github-backup/README.rst

 Using (``-i, --incremental``) will only request new data from the API **since the last run (successful or not)**. e.g. only request issues from the API since the last run.

 This means any blocking errors on previous runs can cause a large amount of missing data in backups.

+Using (``--incremental-by-files``) will request new data from the API **based on when the file was modified on filesystem**. e.g. if you modify the file yourself you may miss something.

+Still saver than the previous version.

+Specifically, issues and pull requests are handled like this.

 Known blocking errors
 ---------------------